MasonProtter/ReplMaker.jl/README.md

 implemented and turns it into julia code which is then executed by julia.
 LangKit will then create a repl mode where end users just type code from the implemented language and have it be parsed into julia code automatically.

+My hope is for this to be useful to someone who implements a full language or DSL in julia that uses syntax not supported by julia's parser and doesn't want to deal with the headache of making their own repl mode.

 To use this pacakge,just
 ```julia
 Pkg.clone("git@github.com:MasonProtter/ReplMaker.jl.git")
 ```

+The code here is mostly just a slightly massaged version of that written by Michael Hatherly for [LispREPL](https://github.com/swadey/LispREPL.jl) under MIT license.

 # Example
 Suppose we want to make a very simple repl mode which just takes whatever input we provide and returns its